flipmcf/CasterPak/Readme.md

 http://localhost/testing/test_player.html   ( security people don't like this - firewall it off from the dmz )

+## TODO - make the bench test url optional when building the nginx container.

 ### 3. Check the logs